 At first instance, the judge decided the dividends did not have to be repaid because, despite them being shown in the books as dividends, he said it hadn’t really been decided that the payments were dividends as the time they were paid, how they were to be treated was to be decided upon by the accountant later on when he produced the accounts.
 The liquidator disagreed with the judge’s decision and appealed.

-The decision means that dividends are assessed as to their legality each and every time a payment is made – even if this is every month – and any efforts to somehow later re-classify those payments individually or as a whole does not work.
-You will simply be asked by the liquidator to pay back the money, then if you do not do so, they could be forced to do so.
+The decision means that dividends are assessed as to their legality each and every time a payment is made – even if this is every month – and any efforts to somehow later re-classify those payments individually or as a whole simply does not work.
+Directors will just be asked by the liquidator to pay back the money they have received, then if they do not do so, they could be forced to do so.